silinternational/tfc-ops/README.md

-# Terraform Enterprise Migration Tool
+# Terraform Cloud Ops Tool
 This application can be helpful in making copies/clones of a workspace and bringing its variables over to the new one.
 It can also be used for listing workspaces and listing or modifying variables in workspaces.